2020 Texas Gladiators

 2020 Texas Gladiators (Texas 2000) is an Italian science fiction action film co-directed by Joe D'Amato and George Eastman.
+"In a post-apocalyptic Texas, a band of warriors fight against a fascist regime that is trying to take control of all surviving population."

 Plot

-After bitter wars and natural disasters, the earth is devastated, depopulated, and chaotic; morality and law no longer exist.
-Marauding gangs terrorize the last gatherings of peace-loving people, who often gather around churches.
-Only a small group of volunteers - the Rangers - fight back against injustice.
+Following bitter wars and natural disasters, the earth is devastated, depopulated, and chaotic, with morality and law in disarray.
+Marauding gangs terrorize the remaining peaceful gatherings of people, who often congregate around churches.
+A small group of volunteers, the Rangers, fight back against injustice.

 In Texas in 2020, degenerate villains raid a monastery in which pretty Maida took refuge, when five roving Rangers show up.
 The battle-hardened men quickly succeed in repelling the attackers and restoring order.
 However, during the incident, one of her saviors named Catch Dog falls into disgrace as he tries to rape Maida.
 His comrades eventually reject him.
 Later, Ranger Nexus separates from his friends, taking Maida with him.

 Five years later, Nexus and Maida live with their little daughter a seemingly safe life in the settlement of Free Town.
 In addition to basic services, the community operates a power plant and uranium mine.
 The village's energy reserves soon lure in dark outlaws.
 One day, disaster strikes as Catch Dog manages to bring down Free Town with his gang.
 Catch Dog himself acts on behalf of the "Black One", a totalitarian ruler who subjugates the population with his thugs.
 In an attempt to resist, Nexus dies.
-The able-bodied men are enslaved and used as laborers in the uranium production, the women are sold to different bars in the area.
+The able-bodied men are enslaved and used as laborers in the uranium production; the women are sold to different bars in the area.

 At some point, the three remaining Rangers meet Maida and set her free from her master, a gambler.
 The three encounter and manage to enlist the help of an indigenous tribe.
 Ultimately, the Rangers and the recruited warriors succeed in taking back Free Town.
 The regime of terror is overthrown.
 Both Catch Dog and Black One are killed, and in the midst of combat, also one of the Ranger succumbs to his injuries.
 In the end, Maida and her daughter can expect a happier future.
 The two remaining Rangers leave.